 3. The design team prepares blueprints of the floor plans, section plans, and elevation plans of the structure after the approval is given

-4. After the design layouts are finalized, the architect sends the layouts for municipal permits
+4. After the design layouts are finalized, the design engineer sends the layouts for municipal permits

 5. With the permits received, the project and resources documentation is done next

-6. The architect applies for building plan approval from the local authorities
+6. The design engineer applies for building plan approval from the local authorities

 7. Permits are also applied for electrical, plumbing, septic system and sewer connection